The Terms of Reference for this body are available to view in Part 3 of the Constitution.

 Meeting Protocol

-If you submit a question, you may pose the question to the Council yourself or you can ask a friend to do so for you.
+If you submit a question, you may pose the question to the Council yourself or you can be accompanied by a friend and allow the friend to ask the question.

 You may also ask a supplementary question after your original question has been answered but the response and the time taken to ask the supplementary question shall not exceed a total of 5 minutes.